 - The deposit should not be lower than 10% of the outstanding deposits.

-NBFC Company is incorporated under the Companies act 2013 and are regulated under RBI.
-These companies have a sole objective of lending business or providing credit to the individuals or the business holders.
-These have a restrictions of not accepting the credit from any one.
+NBFC Company is incorporated under the Companies Act 2013 and is regulated under RBI.
+These companies have the sole objective of lending business or providing credit to individuals or business holders.
+These have a restriction of not accepting credit from anyone.

 Eligibility for NBFC Company